 - Rhetorical questions: These questions are designed to elicit a specific response or to help people see they are separate from and have power over their problem(s) e.g. “Was the way you handled it more or less effective than you have before?”

 - Story development questions: These build the story from Unique Outcomes e.g. “How will you know when this new story has begun to play out for you?”

 - Therapeutic certificates: This is when a therapist, peer, or facilitator has the client create certificates to announce the solution of their problem(s).

 - Therapeutic letters: Writing clients letters based on the sessions serves as a reminder of the emerging subjugated story.

-In this process, the facilitator/therapist must show unlimited positive regard for the client and maintain a stance of unknowing and curiosity.
+In this process, the facilitator/peer/therapist must show unlimited positive regard for the client and maintain a stance of unknowing and curiosity.
 They help a client question, label, and focus on strengths and re-evaluate important moments and events in their lives.